Frequently Asked Questions

 refundable unless the inability to perform officiating or coordination

-services the date booked falls on We Do...
+services for the date booked falls on We Do...
 I Do's

 Q: How long do your typical ceremonies run?